paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-007-employees.md

   (A) in the case in which the Assistant Secretary determines to refer the whistleblower disclosure under [section 323(c)(1)(D) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section323/c/1/D&num=0&edition=prelim) to an office or other investigative entity, a final decision with respect to the whistleblower disclosure has been made by such office or other investigative entity; or

-  (B) in the case in which the Assistant Secretary determines not to the refer the whistleblower disclosure under such section, the Assistant Secretary makes such determination.
+  (B) in the case in which the Assistant Secretary determines not to the 11 So in original. refer the whistleblower disclosure under such section, the Assistant Secretary makes such determination.

 **(f) Termination of Investigations by Office of Special Counsel.—**